 Another reason for seeking professional treatment are safety concerns.
 Withdrawal from chronic alcohol use can be life-threatening.
 With professional treatment, medical experts can monitor clients to ensure their safety and follow a treatment plan individualized for their unique needs.

 There are excellent options for alcohol rehab and alcohol treatment in Florida.
-The Recovery Village has two locations in Central Florida: the Orlando Recovery Center and The Recovery Village Umatilla; in addition to the newest facility, The Recovery Village Palm Beach, in South Florida.
+The Recovery Village has two locations in Central Florida: the Orlando Recovery Center and The Recovery Village Umatilla; in addition to the newest facility, The Recovery Village Palm Beach at Baptist Health, in South Florida.
 Teens living with alcohol addiction can find professional treatment at Next Generation Village, located in Sebring.